Althaf-S/Employee_info_generator/spec.md

 - Generate vcard qrcode and employee leave data for a list of employees whose details are provided in a CSV file.

 # INPUT
+- The file from whichnthe whole backend runs is genvcf.py do while trying to run the application's backend use

+     [python3 genvcf.py <args>]

 - CSV file from which data is extracted needs to be provided as command line argument to load data.